Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: IMDP Abstraction

-The proof is provided in \ref{app:proof_info_gain}.
-The bound on the information gain term in Proposition~\ref{prop:infobound} relies only on bounding the determinant of $K$.
-Hence, it can be improved by using more detailed knowledge of the kernel function, such as its spectral properties~\cite{vakili2020infogain}.
+where $s=\sup_{x\in \FullSet} \kernel(x,x)$. \end{proposition} The proof is provided in the Appendix and relies on the parameters for regression and positive-definiteness of $\kernel$ to employ Hadamard's inequality.
+While this bound on $\InfoGainBound$ is practical, it can be further improved by using more detailed knowledge of the kernel function, such as its spectral properties~\cite{vakili2021information}.

-With probabilistic regression errors defined for every possible state, the transition probability bounds between each discrete state can be derived as detailed below.